Out-of-equilibrium properties and non-linear effects for interacting quantum impurity systems in their strong coupling regime

-Typically, QIS can be brought to effective one-dimensional systems homogeneous in space except at one point where the interaction with the impurity is concentrated.
+Typically, QIM can be brought to effective one-dimensional systems (by restricting to the $s-$wave scattering or to the relevant conduction channel(s) \cite{affleck90}) homogeneous in space except at one point where the interaction with the impurity is concentrated.
 This one-dimensional character comes along with a realm of powerful methods -- be they analytical or numerical -- that gives the hope one could solve the out-of-equilibrium problem.
 Numerical techniques have made significant progresses recently, with the development of efficient time-dependent algorithms.
 Nevertheless, real-time numerical approaches performed on finite systems like time-dependent DMRG face a difficulty in extrapolating to large sizes or times \cite{irlmNoise}, and methods formulated in infinite systems like diagrammatic Monte Carlo \cite{diagrammaticMC} or time dependent NRG \cite{TDNRGschiller} run into problems for accessing the stationary state in the SC regime.